The Chronicles of Circle CI - Headless Chrome

 Driver

-We started the trial run by fixing the versions in native CircleCI environment, finalising onprotractor v5.2.2
+We started the trial run by fixing the versions in native CircleCI environment, finalising onprotractor v5.2.2, and upgrading webdriver-manager, selenium, chrome-driver and gecko ( FireFox) drivers.
+The final fixed versions looked something like this:- protractor v5.2.2

 Update the drivers using